Event poster reiterating what is in the description box

 This event is over

-Room 108N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7
+This event took place in-person at Room 108N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7

 ABOUT THE TALK

-Firstly, it will offer an overview of the historical evolution of education for the children and individuals with disabilities in Japan, spanning from the pre-modern period (Meiji Era) to the present day, including actual conditions, systems, and policies.
+Firstly, it offered an overview of the historical evolution of education for the children and individuals with disabilities in Japan, spanning from the pre-modern period (Meiji Era) to the present day, including actual conditions, systems, and policies.
 Since the late 1990s, Japan has been moving towards "inclusion" and "inclusive education," aligning with global trends.
 However, due to Japan's cultural, historical, and social context, elements of the old system, such as segregated treatment and education, have persisted.

 ABOUT THE SPEAKER